oleeskild/obsidian-digital-garden/docs/index.md

 ## Usage

 Unsure on how to use Quartz Syncer, or just curious about its usage?
-Check the [[Usage Guide|usage guide]].
+Check out the [[Usage Guide|usage guide]].

 ## Advanced usage

-For more advanced usages of Quartz Syncer, check the [[Guides/index|guides section]].
+For more advanced use-cases of Quartz Syncer, check the [[Guides/index|guides section]].

 ## Troubleshooting